glymehrvrd/CppYCM/README.md

     + Variable type indicator, not yet
 - Error highligting
     + Show error hints in code, done
-    + Show errors in panel, not yet
+    + Show errors in panel, done
+    + Jump to corresponding error in source when clicking problems panel, not yet.
 - Goto definition, done

 Installation